rsaggio87/LeaveOutTwoWay/README.md

 * Adding Controls to the model: This is easily handled by `leave_out_COMPLETE.m`.
 However, to speed up computations, we suggest to partial out the effects of these controls in a first step so that the associated design matrix has a Laplacian structure.
 See the documentation provided inside the functions `leave_out_COMPLETE.m` and `leave_out_FD.m` and Appendix B of KSS.

+* It is highly suggested that the user runs any of the function mentioned above on an hpc system in order to fully exploit the parallelization features of Matlab.

 * Code runs on any type of person-year file (balancend-unbalanced), the only important thing is that the variables in memory (outcome variable, worker identifiers, firm identifiers, eventual controls) need to be sorted by worker id and year.

 # Replication Archive